javascript-tutorial/en.javascript.info/1-js/05-data-types/09-destructuring-assignment/article.md

 # Destructuring assignment

-The two most used data structures in Javascript are `Object` and `Array`.
+The two most used data structures in JavaScript are `Object` and `Array`.

 Objects allow to pack many pieces of information into a single entity and arrays allow to store ordered collections.
 So we can make an object or an array and handle it as a single thing, maybe pass to a function call.